3.1 Fixed Targets

 If you are using the Text Proposal File, target description items must be separated by commas.

 Target Extent [Extended]

 This field is required for COS observations only.
-For Cycle 28, both COS FUV and NUV observations of targets with FWHM larger than about 0.6 arcsec or radius larger than 0.35 arcsec should be considered as extended.
+Both COS FUV and NUV observations of targets with FWHM larger than about 0.6 arcsec or radius larger than 0.35 arcsec should be considered as extended.
 “YES” should be selected for such targets and “NO” for targets of smaller angular extent.
 The field should be left blank if the target is not being observed by COS.

 This definition is intended to provide an indication of whether or not the source extent might be large enough to affect the reliability of the default pipeline extraction algorithm.
 See COS ISR 2015-03 and Section 5.9 of the COS Instrument Handbook for further details.There are a number of other issues that should be considered when observing extended targets with COS, including the effects on spectral resolution and target acquisition.
 Please note that the exposure-level parameter EXTENDED has been deprecated and should not be selected for any Cycle 23 proposals or beyond.

 The following information is required to allow for HST to be properly pointed at the target.

 The HST Scientific Instruments (SIs) typically have very small apertures and fields of view.
 Target-acquisition apertures for several of the SIs are only a few seconds of arc in size.
 Since the HST has no video acquisition cameras, it is essential to have accurate coordinates for targets.
 In many cases targets will be placed in the final observing aperture after a sequence of target-acquisition observations.
 This will only work, however, if the target coordinates are sufficiently accurate and precise to place the target in the first of these acquisition apertures.